A Complete Guide to the Kentucky Bourbon Trail

 Maker’s Mark is on many a bourbon lover’s must-see list.
 Visit the distillery and tour the grounds, but don’t leave without dipping your own bottle in the iconic red wax.

 This might be the endpoint of a route heading south through Clermont and/or Bardstown.
-Since the distillery is fairly remote from Louisville, plan to stay overnight—if possible, at the Samuels House, an Airbnb-style house rental owned by the family behind Maker’s Mark, stocked with a collection of whiskey memorabilia.
+Since the distillery is fairly remote from Louisville, plan to stay overnight—if possible, at the Samuels House, a 200-year-old Federal-style home owned by the family behind Maker’s Mark and stocked with a collection of whiskey memorabilia.

-Add on a tour of the Kentucky Cooperage Visitor Center to learn how barrels are made, and see firsthand how they’re charred with a burst of flame—a key part of the bourbon-making process.
-(Note: You can also go directly from Louisville to Maker’s Mark by helicopter.)
+Add on a tour of the Kentucky Cooperage Visitor Center to learn how barrels are made and see firsthand how they’re charred with a burst of flame—a key part of the bourbon-making process.

 4. Frankfort/Lexington

-From Louisville, it’s also about an hour east to Frankfort, home of Buffalo Trace.
-Choose from several different themed tours of the sprawling facility, such as the “Old Taylor Tour,” which focuses on the legacy of E.H.
-Taylor, who revolutionized the bourbon industry; or a tour through the property’s arboretum and botanical gardens.
+From Louisville, it’s also about an hour east to Frankfort, home of Buffalo Trace, which isn’t technically on the Kentucky Bourbon Trail.
+Choose from several different themed tours of the sprawling facility, such as one through the property’s arboretum and botanical gardens.
+There’s also the “Old Taylor Tour,” which focuses on the legacy of E.H.
+Taylor, who revolutionized the bourbon industry.

 Continue on to Four Roses in Lawrenceburg, housed in a 1910 mission-style building, or Woodford Reserve in Versailles (pronounced “ver-sales”).
-Of note, Lexington, the “Horse Capital of the World,” is home to multitudes of thoroughbreds, so consider adding a horse farm tour to your itinerary.
+Lexington, the so-called “Horse Capital of the World,” is home to multitudes of thoroughbreds, so consider adding a horse farm tour to your itinerary.

 5. Danville

 About an hour south of Lexington, the picturesque Wilderness Trail Distillery is in the heart of the Bluegrass region.
-The distillery is a relative newcomer, having launched in 2012 and releasing its first bourbon in 2018.
-In that short time, it has garnered plenty of attention and is already expanding capacity.
-Starting with 44 acres, the distillery purchased another 124 acres in 2021, adding six new fermentation tanks and six new barrel houses.
+The distillery is a relative newcomer, having launched in 2012 and released its first bourbon in 2018.
+(For comparison, Woodford Reserve launched in 1812.)
+In the last 13 years, Wilderness Trail has garnered plenty of attention and now runs six tours daily.
+Theirs are among the most reasonably priced, starting at just $15 for a 60-minute experience.

-This article originally appeared online in August 2022; it was updated most recently on April 24, 2024, to include current information.
+This article was originally published in 2022 and most recently updated on April 19, 2025, with current information.

 Kara Newman writes about food, drink, and travel and is the author of seven cocktail books, including Shake.Stir.Sip., about equal-parts drinks.